Rom3oDelta7/LED3/README.md

 In both cases, be sure to have a current limiting resistor on each of the red, green, and blue lines between the MCU and the LED.
 (See [LEDCALC] for an online tool to help you determine the current resistor to use).

-You have the option of specifying the type of LED as well as the analog write PWM resolution for your MCU.

 # Programming Interface
 ## Constructors